Table of Contents

 Catalog

-The School of Business & Economics is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
+The School of Business is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
 The Master of Business Administration is an Accredited program by the ACBSP.
 WNMU is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.

 Advisor Contact